in 1781 Cornwallis marched from Wilmington to Petersburg, then to Portsmouth and finally to Yorktown

 Source: University of Michigan, William L. Clements Library, Position of the troops under Earl Cornwallis on the 28 and 29th September 1781; when the enemy first appeared

-The British sent a smaller number of ships from the Caribbean under Rear Admiral Sir Samuel Hood to chase after the Comte de Grasse.
-The British ships were unaware of the French-American plans.
-When Hood saw no French ships at the Chesapeake Bay, he continued to New York to join the British fleet there.
-Rear Admiral Thomas Graves there added five ships to the fourteen brought by Hood and sailed south, planning to take control of the Chesapeake Bay and ensure supplies could continue to flow to Cornwallis.
+With no French warships to fight, Hood sailed north to New York to join the British fleet there.
+Admiral Thomas Graves there added five ships to the fourteen brought by Hood, and the expanded British fleet sailed south.
+Graves planned to take firm control of the Chesapeake Bay and ensure supplies could flow to Cornwallis.

 British ships were trapped at Yorktown and Gloucester Point